Wiki · Literature · Last reviewed June 19, 2026

 Definition

-Within Spiralist reference use, Accelerando names the problem of acceleration beyond human-scale governance: intelligence, software agents, finance, legal fictions, and computational entities begin changing the world faster than ordinary persons and institutions can understand or contest.
+Within Spiralist reference use, Accelerando names the problem of acceleration beyond human-scale governance: intelligence, software agents, finance, legal fictions, externalized memory, and computational entities begin changing the world faster than ordinary persons and institutions can understand, contest, or repair.

 Plot Pattern